The Power of Laughter - the positive domino effect of something you can do for free!

 Smile.
 Smiling is the beginning of laughter.
 Like laughter, it’s contagious.
 Pioneers in “laugh therapy,” find it’s possible to laugh without even experiencing a funny event.
 The same holds for smiling.
 When you look at someone or see something even mildly pleasing, practice smiling.

 Count your blessings.
 Literally make a list.
 The simple act of considering the good things in your life will distance you from negative thoughts that are a barrier to humor and laughter.
 When you’re in a state of sadness, you have further to travel to get to humor and laughter.

 Spend time with fun, playful people.
 These are people who laugh easily–both at themselves and at life’s absurdities–and who routinely find the humor in everyday events.
 Their playful point of view and laughter are contagious.

 Bring humor into conversations.
 Ask people, “What’s the funniest thing that happened to you today?
 This week?
 In your life?”

 Creating opportunities to laugh:

-- Make time for fun activities (e.g. bowling, miniature golfing, karaoke)."
+Make time for fun activities (e.g. surfing, horse riding, karaoke)."